cts/cts.github.com/widgets/google-map/index.md

 <p class="intro">The Google Map Widget helps you
-include a Google Map on your website with markers, custom images, and popup windows.
+include a Google Map on your website with markers, custom images, and popup balloons.
 All you need to do is copy, paste, and edit a few lines of HTML.</p>

 <p class="intro"><a href="example.html">View the completed example</a></p>